benjamin-kruger/dotfiles/README.md

 # Dot Files

-These are my dotfiles with a brief guide to setting up a new machine with Pop_OS!
+These are my dotfiles with a brief guide to setting up a new machine on Pop_OS!

 ## First Steps
 - Fresh install of Pop_OS!